-Interested with Applying to a U.S. Service Academy?
+Interested in Applying to a U.S. Service Academy?

 Who Is Eligible?

 An applicant for a nomination must meet the following eligibility requirements as of July 1 of the year of admission to a service academy.
 He or she must be at least 17 years old, but not have passed the 23rd birthday, must be a United States citizen, and must be unmarried, not pregnant, and have no legal obligation to support children or other dependents.

 There are five Service Academies: The United States Air Force (USAFA), Naval (USNA), Military (USMA), Merchant Marine (USMMA), and Coast Guard (USCGA) Academies.
 Nominations are required for all but the U.S. Coast Guard Academy, to which appointments are made on the basis of an annual nationwide competition.